-(5) Milk for raw milk products must be kept separate from milk used or intended to be used for dairy products that are not raw milk products.
+A system should be in place to ensure that milk for raw milk products is kept separate from milk used or intended to be used for other dairy products.

 The traceability requirements in Standard 4.2.4 require a dairy primary production business to have a system that enables the tracing of animals to be milked and the milk produced.
 For a dairy primary production business producing milk for raw milk products, a further consideration is the potential for cross contamination between milk for general dairy processing and milk for raw milk products.
 It is essential that the integrity of milk for raw milk products is maintained and the potential for any cross contamination is minimised.

 For dairy primary production businesses which also produce and supply milk for general dairy processing or where non-conforming milk must be managed, a separate system may be required.